Skip to main content

 7. Select Edit access directory.

-8. In the prompt, update the directory name, owner, users and groups permissions for the access directory.
+8. In the prompt, update the directory name and owner.

 note